boystrange/FairCheck/README.md

 make clean && make && make install
 ```

 The compilation should take only a few seconds to complete.
-Note that the
+To verify that the
-executable is installed into a local directory (usually `~/.local/bin`) that is
-already included in the `PATH` variable for the shell the Ubuntu image of this
-artifact.
-For standalone installations of `FairCheck`, it may be necessary to
-include the installation directory of the `stack` tool into `PATH`.
-To verify
-that the `FairCheck` executable has been built and is reachable, issue the
+`FairCheck` executable has been built successfully and is reachable, issue the
 command

 ``` bash